 Introducing a visual parallel between the power of Earth and the human body, this one-channel video painting installation showcases the group series 'Earth' alongside Sidsel Christensen's solo series 'Study for Composition VI: Sensual Phase Transitions'

-The Body and the Landscape is curated by Open Gallery in collaboration with Arts St. Georges and it will be held at St. George's Hospital from 6-18 June.
-The show will be accompanied by a special panel discussion marking the exhibition opening event.
-Highlighting medical research and scientific evidence carried in recent years for the beneficial outcome of incorporating art in healthcare settings, this event will provide a thoughtful forum for discussing the valuable role of hospital arts programs to improve patients’ overall health outcomes and quality of life.
-In particular, the event will be focusing on the positive contribution of nature based artwork to the enhancement of the clinical environment and the well-being for patients.
+The Body and the Landscape is curated by Open Gallery in collaboration with Arts St. Georges and was held at St. George's Hospital from 6-18 June.
+The show was accompanied by a special panel discussion marking the exhibition opening event.
+Highlighting medical research and scientific evidence carried in recent years for the beneficial outcome of incorporating art in healthcare settings, this event provided a thoughtful forum for discussing the valuable role of hospital arts programs to improve patients’ overall health outcomes and quality of life.
+In particular, the event focused on the positive contribution of nature based artwork to the enhancement of the clinical environment and the well-being for patients.

 St. George's Hospital - Ingredients Restaurant, 1st Floor, Lanesborough Wing, Blackshaw Rd, SW17 0QT, London